How to Spot the Potential Warning Signs of Suicide

 What could trigger suicide?

-Any kind of a loss is potentially a trigger for thinking about ending one’s life.
+Any kind of loss or interpersonal conflict is potentially a trigger for thinking about ending one’s life.
 It’s important to note that there is no absolute scale for loss.
 You can’t judge the meaning or impact of a loss to an individual.
-A circumstance or event that one person might regard as relatively trivial may be extremely impactful to an individual based on their experience, their interpersonal dynamics and who they are in the world.
-Some people may be very sensitive to humiliation or to being slighted.
-One person may think that’s just a part of life, but for another person it may be devastating.
+What one person may think of as just a part of life, another person may find devastating.

-What are the warning signs that someone may be considering suicide?
+What are some warning signs that someone is suicidal?

 - Changes in intake of alcohol or use of illicit drugs.

 - Signs of intense agitation, anxiety, or feelings of tremendous inner pain.
-This is an extraordinarily important warning sign of suicide because it may suggest that they are going to act soon.
+This is a warning sign for suicide because it is hard to tolerate such feelings.

-What do you do if you see these warning signs of suicide?
+What do you do if you see these warning signs for suicide?

 How can you be a good listener?

 - Keep your ears open and resist the temptation to talk a lot.
 Be present for the person and don’t interject with “quick” or “easy” solutions.
-Understand that if there were a quick and easy solution, this person would likely have already thought of it.
+Avoid trying to throw positivity at them by saying things like, “It’s not that bad” or “But you have a great life,” which can invalidate their feelings.

 - Ask questions that are open-ended and allow the person to talk as much as possible.
 Allow periods of silence.
 It conveys a respect for the person and an interest, that you’re willing to forgo your own needs in the moment for the sake of helping them.
 It’s not easy to do, but important.